Block cipher: Padding

 Some modes such as the CBC mode only operate on complete plaintext blocks.
 Simply extending the last block of a message with zero bits is insufficient since it does not allow a receiver to easily distinguish messages that differ only in the number of padding bits.
 More importantly, such a simple solution gives rise to very efficient padding oracle attacks.
 A suitable padding scheme is therefore needed to extend the last plaintext block to the cipher's block size.
 While many popular schemes described in standards and in the literature have been shown to be vulnerable to padding oracle attacks, a solution that adds a one-bit and then extends the last block with zero-bits, standardized as "padding method 2" in ISO/IEC 9797-1, has been proven secure against these attacks.

 Cryptanalysis

+Cryptanalysis is the technique in which ciphers are decrypted without knowledge of the used key.
+Different attacks can be employed based on the information available to the cryptanalyst, these Attack models are: